neogeographica/quakesounds/README.md

 an arbitrary processing pipeline, using any external utilities that you like, to anything contained in a pak file.

+If you have good chops with audio processing tools like SoX and ffmpeg, and you have suggestions on how to improve the default settings or add new example conversion pipelines, please share!
+You can find my email address in the page footer of neogeographica.com, or post an issue on the GitHub repo, track me down on a forum, whatever.

 Prerequisites
 -------------